Padmapriya22a/cv_basic_operations/README.md

 8. ROI
 9. Arithmetic operations on images

-The outputs are given output folder.
+The outputs are given in output folder.

 **Hope you had fun coding!!!**